We are open - safety is our top priority!

 There is no reason for people to lose teeth today, unless they neglect them by not brushing, flossing and regularly visiting their dentist.
 So take the extra time to take care of your teeth so you can keep them!

 Missing or damaged teeth do not need to hold you back any longer.
 Dentures from Tioga Dental & Orthodontics of Gainesville offer a comfortable, cost effective and attractive way to restore your smile and regain your self-confidence.
 And with restored bite function, patients can improve oral and overall health as well.
 Still want to know more about dentures, the benefits or how to finance your treatment?
 If you live in the Gainesville, FL area, call one of our helpful staff members or feel free to peruse the rest of our dentures website.
 The path to a better smile starts today with Tioga Dental & Orthodontics and amazing dentures!
-Call us today at (352) 436-4215 or book an appointment online.
+Call today or book an appointment online.